About Me

 In my turbulent teenage days, I got into a lot of trouble.
 I was constantly drinking or getting high on marijuana.
 I was going nowhere fast, so I had to change and escape this losing lifestyle.
 After being stuck with dishwasher and warehouse jobs due to lacking skills, I found my way out through military service.

 Initially, my main objective wasn't patriotism.
 I aimed to acquire a skill that would enable me to secure a decent job.
 Fortunately, I was assigned to the Naval Air Station Alameda, AIMD (Aviation Intermediate Maintenance Division), which was so close to my home, just by requesting it.
 I enlisted in the Navy as an Aviation Machinist Mate (Jet Engine Mechanic) to learn a skill.
 I put in a lot of effort and dedication, and it paid off as I rose to the E5-2nd Class Petty Officer rank in just three years.
-Despite excelling in my exams and studies, I struggled as a mechanic.
+Despite excelling in my exams and studies, I struggled as a mechanic and I sucked big time at it.

 MILITARY SERVICE: